 It’s a risky tactic but one that has worked well.
 Benfica sits first in a highly competitive Liga Portugal, ahead of rivals FC Porto.

-Furthermore, they won a Champions League group that included Inter, RB Leipzig, and Manchester City.
+Furthermore, they won a Champions League group that included Paris Saint-Germain, Juventus, and Maccabi Haiga.
 They’ll be favorites when they play against the Belgium side, Club Bruges.

 Schmidt’s tactics at Benfica